hydephp/develop/creating-static-pages.md

 you can use Blade pages to create more complex pages.

 If you are not familiar with Blade, you may want to read [the Laravel Blade docs](https://laravel.com/docs/9.x/blade) first.

-**Benefits of using Blade pages include:**
-- Full control over the HTML
-- Use the defauly app layout or create your own
-- Use Blade templates and components to keep code DRY
-- Use arbitrary PHP right in the page to create dynamic content
-- Access to all Blade helper directives like @foreach, @if, etc.

-**Drawbacks of using Blade pages include:**
-- Takes longer to create as as you need to write the markup
-- You may need to [recompile your CSS](managing-assets.html) if adding new Tailwind classes

 ### Scaffolding Blade Pages